Mediaset fears internet challenge amid ad slump

 “I‘m afraid that the future is Internet connectivity.
 Five years ago Mediaset was concerned about the arrival of the Murdoch group (Sky Italia), today it fears Google, Apple and Facebook.
 I think the real problems will come from there in the next three years,” Marco Paolini, Strategic Marketing Director for Mediaset, said at a conference.

-In March Mediaset Chief executive Giuliano Adreani, signalled for the first time plans to expand its marginal online business through deals with global players.
+In March Mediaset Chief executive Giuliano Adreani, signaled for the first time plans to expand its marginal online business through deals with global players.
 An accord is expected by the summer.

 About 7-8 million television sets in Italy are estimated to be connected to the Internet in two or three years.